Dendroctonus frontalis: Chemical behavior

-The chemical behavior of the southern pine beetle starts with a chemical presented by the female that is a communicator, attracting both male and female individual to that tree.
+The chemical behavior of the southern pine beetle starts with a chemical presented by the female that is a communicator, attracting both male and female individuals to that tree.
 This attraction is known as an aggregation pheromone which presents a sensor behavior for communities of SPBs to the area, causing an infestation of pine trees in the Southeastern U.S.

 Selection of host trees, damaged, attractions, and attacks

 When a tree or area of trees are selected for attack, a host tree is generally selected by a female SPB, which she then colonizes.
 The host is usually a pine tree that is or has been stressed or damaged from natural disasters such as tornados and heavy winds, and/or areas where there may be a lack of thinning due to fire suppression.
 Once SPBs are summoned to an area by the pheromone issued the female SPB, pines are attacked and continuously destroyed.

 The female southern pine beetle has been known to select host pine trees as the initial attack.
 The selected pine tree becomes a host site for the female SPBs to lay their eggs.
 A combination of the female SPB pheromone (frontalin, which increases with the effectiveness of trans-verbenol) also produced by the female SPB) and the resin from the pine tree of selection, initiate infestations and send chemical signals for all other SPBs to join.
 When the female SPB drills within the bark of these pine trees, she creates pitch tubes.
 These pitch tubes cause the resin from the pine tree to begin to release as a thick, sticky, odorous, white color and has the appearance of popcorn on the outer back.
 By drilling through the inner bark, the natural food supply of these pine trees is cut off by the female SPB, creating niches within the phloem of the tree to deposit her eggs.
 The drilling of these pitch holes interrupts the water supply, limiting the trees' life functioning cycle such as photosynthesis.
 The food supply that the phloem provides releases an aggregation pheromone known as frontalin.
 The host trees selected by the female SPB in the southeastern part of the US are preferably loblolly pine tree stands or conifer trees.
 The female deposits her eggs after the release of her chemical pheromone within the bark of the tree.
 Once this chemical aggregate is detected, other male and female SPBs are signaled.
 Once other beetles arrive, individual trees are selected for continuous pheromones and host chemical orders are initiators in the selection of other nearby trees as hosts using an infestation to colonize.